CormacMcCarthy/Latin-101/hw5.md

 Eius mater Althaea erat. ✅

 3. **That woman was the daughter of Thestius.**
-Illus femina filiae Thestii erat. ❌ Illa femina filiae Thestii erat.
+Illus femina filiae Thestii erat. ❌ Illa femina filia Thestii erat. ✅

 4. **The brothers of Althaea were killed** by Meleager.
-Filii Althaae erant interficebantur. ❌ Fatres Althaeae interfecti sunt.
+Filii Althaae erant interficebantur. ❌ Fratres Althaeae interfecti sunt. ✅

 5. **A large number of his sisters** were changed into birds, but not **the beautiful Deianira**.
-Magnus numerus eius filiae❌ Magnus numerus eius soroum-------formosa Deianira.
+Magnus numerus eius filiae❌ Magnus numerus eius sororum-------formosa Deianira. ✅

 6. **She was the daughter of Dexamenus**, according to some stories, but **the daughter of Oineus** in other versions.
 Ea filia Dexameni erat-------filia Oinei.  ✅